 Bank Lane, Caistor, Lincolnshire

-A modern church housed in an extended 19th century former printing works.
-The chief significance of the building lies less in its special interest as a church, which is very modest, but in the townscape contribution of the original building, and its location within the former Roman town.
+A modern church housed in an extended nineteenth century former printing works.
+The chief significance of the building lies less in its interest as a church, which is modest, but in the townscape contribution of the original building, and its location within the former Roman town.

 Original Date: 1960